 Perhaps no other composer in history sought to combine such obviously incompatible elements in his works.
 The qualities that make Richard Wagner’s supporters so enthusiastic are often the same ones that repel his opponents, such as his tendency toward extremes in every aspect of composition.
 Although he stretched the limits of harmony and operatic form to the breaking point, the realization of his musical concepts always remained exceedingly economical.
 Paradoxically, this very economy defines the incomparable dimension of his structures.
+Perhaps he found it necessary to make especially frugal use of certain individual elements in order to make the effect of the Gesamtkunstwerk—the total work of art—even greater and more unexpected.

 This article is available to subscribers only.